zcgan/TABI-2spheres/README.md

 # output file 1: energy.dat
 This gives the total electrostatic free energy (Coulomb and solvation) of the 2-sphere system in units of kcal/mol.

 To find the interaction energy, compute and subtract from the above value the total electrostatic free energy for the 2-sphere system when the spheres are far from each other, say a few Debye lengths.
-This just need to be calculated once.
+This just needs to be calculated once.

 # output file 2: surface_potential.dat
 This gives the surface potenial values in a format suitable for plotting with VMD.